 Instructions

-- In a large non-stick pan heat up a little oil and fry the patties over a fairly high heat for about 2 minutes on each side until lightly browned.
-Remove from the heat and serve.
+- Cook patties: In a non-stick pan heat 1-2 tablespoons of oil and fry the patties over a medium heat for about 2 minutes on each side until lightly browned and crispy.
+Take care turning them over - they will be soft.
+Do not overcrowd the pan.
+Remove from the heat, set aside for 2 minutes then serve.

 Notes

-- Cook the potatoes and beetroot ahead.
-Once cooled refrigerate overnight and combine just before making the recipe.
-Alternatively prepare the mixture ahead, refrigerate overnight and make the patties the next day.
+- You can cook the potatoes and beetroot ahead.
+Once cooled refrigerate overnight and make the recipe the following day.

-- You can use leftover mashed potato in this recipe but only if it doesn't contain any butter, milk or other ingredients which might add moisture into these patties.
+- You can use leftover mashed potato but only if it doesn't contain any butter, milk or other ingredients which might add moisture into these patties.

 - I recommend wearing rubber gloves when handling beetroot.
 It stains!